-We offer Wrap Around Care through our Breakfast Club, after school care and clubs.
+We offer Wrap Around Care via Breakfast Club, after school care and extra-curricular clubs.
 We have strong community links, as well as working in close partnership with Boskenwyn School and others.

-We value the Arts and offer children opportunity to experience live performances at both the Hall for Cornwall and the Minack Theatre.
+We value the Arts and offer children opportunity to experience live performances at both the Hall for Cornwall, the Minack Theatre and other local productions.
 Performing Arts and concerts are regular parts of our school year.
-We take part in community events, often sharing festivals in conjunction with Boskenwyn, as well as planning and holding our own school events such as Christmas and Summer fairs.
+We take part in community events, often sharing festivals with Boskenwyn School, as well as planning and holding our own school events such as Christmas and Summer fairs.
+Family is important at Germoe School and we have fantastic support from FROGS, (Friends of Germoe School).

-Enhanced transition is offered to our most vulnerable pupils moving to secondary school, to ensure as smooth a start as possible.
-Staff are passionate and proactive in supporting all children academically, socially and emotionally, always focusing on the individual.
+Enhanced transition is offered to our most vulnerable pupils moving to Secondary School, to ensure as smooth a start to their new school as possible.
+Staff are passionate and proactive in supporting all children academically, socially and emotionally, always focusing on the individual, strong resilience and well-being.